Lakkavalli: Dam/reservoir

 This dam was designed by Sir M. Visvesvaraya, the then chief Engineer of Mysore state.
 The height of this dam is 194 ft (including building height).
 The dam is scenic with full of water throughout the year.
 The reservoir is among the oldest and scenic in Karnataka, which measures 186 ft in height, is having four crest gates.
-The reservoir is surrounded by the Western ghats.
-This multipurpose dam serving the purpose of irrigation as well as there is also a generating station with two turbines.
+The reservoir is surrounded by the Western Ghats.
+This multipurpose dam serves the purpose of irrigation as well as there is also a generating station with two turbines.
 The Bhadra reservoir is the important source for irrigation, drinking and for other industrial activity of Davanagere, Chitradurga district.

 Bhadra Wildlife Sanctuary

 The back water of the dam has created many forested islands with the hill ranges forming wonderful surroundings.
 There is also Bhadra wildlife Sanctuary at backwaters of this dam.
 The Bhadra wildlife sanctuary covers a region of 492 square km.
 There are tigers, leopards, elephants, and Spotted Deer.
 The sanctuary has started a tiger-conservation project called 'Project Tiger', an initiative from the Indian Government.